Clyde Edwards-Helaire: 2021 season

 In Weeks 3–4, Edwards-Helaire recorded consecutive 100-yard rushing games.
 After injuring his knee in the Chiefs' Week 5 game against the Bills, Edwards-Helaire was placed on injured reserve on October 12, 2021.
 He was activated on November 20, 2021.
 Overall, he finished the 2021 season with 119 carries for 517 rushing yards and four rushing touchdowns to go along with 19 receptions for 129 receiving yards and two receiving touchdowns in ten games.

 2022 season

 A lack of consistent production and injuries resulted in Edwards-Helaire losing his starting job to rookie seventh round pick Isiah Pacheco.
 On November 23, 2022, Edwards-Helaire was placed on injured reserve.
 He was activated from injured reserve on February 6, 2023, but was inactive for Super Bowl LVII.
 Without Edwards-Helaire, the Chiefs won Super Bowl LVII against the Philadelphia Eagles.

 2023 season

 The Chiefs declined their 2024 fifth-year option for Edwards-Helaire on May 2, 2023.
 Edwards-Helaire finished the season with 223 rushing yards on 70 carries.
-The Chiefs won Super Bowl LVIII against the San Francisco 49ers 25–22 to win their second consecutive Super Bowl championship.
+The Chiefs won Super Bowl LVIII against the San Francisco 49ers 25–22 in overtime to win their second consecutive Super Bowl championship.
+In the game, he played in four snaps, recording a carry with no yards.